How to Build a Successful Chat Marketing Strategy in 2020

 Key Steps to Planning a Chat Marketing Strategy for 2020

-Simply building a bot and advertising it won’t bring you the results you are hoping for.
+Simply building a Facebook bot and pricing it competitively won’t bring you the results you are hoping for.
 Instead, you need to put together an action plan that incorporates methods that are proven to be successful.
 Here are six steps to using chat marketing like a pro.

 1. Decide on your audience